pixelpoems/silverstripe-search/README.md

 ```

 ## Overwrite Template Files
-To overwrite the default search templates you can create a `Pixelpoems/FuseSearch` folder within your project templates.
+To overwrite the default search templates you can create a `Pixelpoems/Search` folder within your project templates.
-* `Pixelpoems/FuseSearch/Ajax/SearchList.ss` for the rendered Search result.
+* `Pixelpoems/Search/Ajax/SearchList.ss` for the rendered Search result.
-* `Pixelpoems/FuseSearch/Includes/InlineSearch.ss` for inline Search output.
+* `Pixelpoems/Search/Includes/InlineSearch.ss` for inline Search output.
-* `Pixelpoems/FuseSearch/Pages/Layout/SearchPage.ss` for your custom Search Page.
+* `Pixelpoems/Search/Pages/Layout/SearchPage.ss` for your custom Search Page.

 ATTENTION: If you overwrite the templates, make sure that the required js files are included within the templates or will be included via a Controller.
 Also make sure that the following input is included if you have custom index keys defined in your `PopulateSearch` Task:
 ```html
 <input type="hidden" id="search-index-keys" value="$SearchKeys" />
 ```

-If you need additional Variables within your Ajax SearchList Result Template `Pixelpoems/FuseSearch/Ajax/SearchList.ss` you can extend the `Pixelpoems\FuseSearch\Controllers\SearchController` and update the data with the following hook:
+If you need additional Variables within your Ajax SearchList Result Template `Pixelpoems/Search/Ajax/SearchList.ss` you can extend the `Pixelpoems\Search\Controllers\SearchController` and update the data with the following hook:
 ```php
 public function updateAjaxTemplateData(&$data)
 {